Sbuazjr/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-File 2.
-Function that multiplies two integers.
+File 3.
+Function that prints the numbers, from 0 to 9